samcheyette/CSP-model/README.md

   - After each subproblem, calls `mark_solved_variables()` to commit any locally determined values into the global `solved_variables` set and update global IG/IL.
   - Stops when `max_steps` is reached, all variables are solved, or all variables of interest have been assigned.

-The following `Subproblems` section zooms into the internal mechanics of a single subproblem; the later "Agent loop" demo then shows how the agent stitches many subproblems together over time.

 ### Subproblems

-Before we talk about the full agent loop, it’s useful to isolate what a **subproblem** is.
-A subproblem is a small, local CSP that the system works on at one time.
+We'll first define what a **subproblem** is.
+A subproblem is basically just a subset of constraints and assignments being held in memory and iteratively modified by the agent.
 It consists of:

 - a sequence of (partial) constraints currently in focus,
 - the set of variables those constraints touch,